Many people associate parkour with the path of least resistance when, in reality, resistance is the underlying cause of change and progress.

 The path of most resistance:

 Time is impermanent.
-Many of us fail to remember that time is of the essence and every second wasted is time that you will never be able to re-experience.
+Many of us fail to remember that time is of the essence, and every second wasted is a moment that you will never be able to re-experience.
 Unless of course, time travel becomes a thing.
 If not, you’re out of time.
 There have been countless times that I have put off doing what I should be doing, including writing this article and many of the others.
 There is this thing that exists within our reality called deadlines, which exist because time is precious.
 Deadlines also suck.
 I chose the path of least resistance, only writing when it felt good to write.
 This choice resulted in having to cram in writing these articles to meet the first issue’s deadline.
-I could have easily pushed through and had time to spare but now I have to work twice as hard for the same thing.
+I could have easily pushed through and had time to spare, but now I have to work twice as hard for the same thing.

 I’ve made it one of my life missions to be as uncomfortable as possible as much as possible.
-I make it a point to be mindful of my daily fears and consciously overcome something that scares me every day, both within and outside of movement.
+I make it a point to be mindful of my daily fears and consciously overcome something that scares me every day, both within and outside the realm of movement.
 This may be trying new foods or ones that I hadn’t enjoyed in the past, talking with a stranger, sharing that first kiss with someone special or learning a new language with friends.
-You can grow and learn from everything you do and that same mindset is transferable to movement and vice versa.
+You can grow and learn from everything you do, and that same mindset is transferable to movement and vice versa.

 These past few years have been both some of the most beautiful and most difficult years of my life.
 However, this past year I found myself hopelessly lost as the relationship, between myself and one of my most cherished friends, was crumbling beneath our feet and there seemed to be nothing above our heads to grab onto.
 I realized that I was presented with two conclusive options.
 At the time, both options seemed like paths of most resistance with neither option appealing, as both resulted in pain.
-Either we continue struggling through a failing relation in hopes that we may find a spark in the dwindling fire or change the direction of our relationship in hopes to salvage something from the wreckage.
-These choices ate at me day after day, month after month, as all I wanted was her friendship but was unsure if either option would allow the space for that.
-One day, I realized that one of those choices had been the path of least resistance and my mind was made up.
-Our relationship had been in shambles for too long and even though both of us tried our hardest to bring things back together, we were stuck in feelings of the past.
+Either we continue struggling through a failing relationship in hopes that we may find a spark in the dwindling fire or change the direction of our involvement in hopes to salvage something from the wreckage.
+These choices ate at me day after day, month after month, as all I wanted was her friendship, but was unsure if either option would allow the space for that.
+One day, I realized that one of those choices had been the path of least resistance, and my mind was made up.
+Our relationship had been in shambles for too long, and even though both of us tried our hardest to bring things back together, we were stuck in feelings of the past.
 There was no progress moving forward, and no matter how hard we tried, nothing seemed to get any better.
 And when I thought things finally started to change, they became worse.
-I knew one thing: we were tired of the fighting and of constantly making each other unhappy.
-So I took the plunge and we decided to end our current relationship in hopes of something better.
-What I realized is that we both were choosing the path of least resistance: the path we knew, the path most comfortable and the one, even with all of the hardship, was less painful than the other
+I knew one thing: we were tired of the fighting and of always making each other unhappy.
+So I took the plunge, and we decided to end our current relationship in hopes of something better.
+What I realized is that we both were choosing the path of least resistance: the road we knew, the way most comfortable and the one, even with all of the hardship, was less painful than the other

 “Left to themselves, things tend to go from bad to worse.
-Any attempt on your part to correct this will only accelerate the process.”
+Any attempt on your part to correct this will only accelerate the process.”Murphy’s First Corollary

-It is often harder to work through the fear, the pain, the unknown and rebuild than to continue living within the crumbling walls, even if you know that things could be better.
+It is often harder to work through the fear, the pain, the unknown, and rebuild than to continue living within the crumbling walls, even if you know that things could be better.
 We’ve all heard that if you work hard at something, you can make it work.
-While this may be true, something simply working isn’t always the best possible outcome or the thing you should be working on.
-The next time you really want to do something but don’t feel like doing it, do yourself a favor and do it; you may never have a second chance and the outcome will be more desirable.
-The jumps will scare you, these actions may make your hearts heavy or make your eyes weary from the late nights but in the end you may just find the satisfaction you were looking for.
+While this may be true, something only working isn’t always the best possible outcome or the thing you should be working on.
+The next time you really want to do something but don’t feel like doing it, do yourself a favor and do it; you may never have a second chance, and the outcome will be more desirable.
+The jumps will scare you, these actions may make your hearts heavy or make your eyes weary from the late nights, but in the end, you may just find the satisfaction you were looking for.
 If you did everything you didn’t want to do every day, you would be closer to obtaining what you want from life.
 The things that we should be working on are the ones that make our hairs stand on end and our hearts beat faster than our legs can carry us.
-Work on things that provide you with resistance, things that will truly help shape your path.
+Work on things that provide you with resistance, things that will genuinely help shape your path.